Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations: Introduction

 \section{Introduction}

 Self-Supervised Learning (SSL) via joint embedding architectures has risen to learn visual representations outperforming their supervised counterpart.
-This paradigm typically enforces similar embeddings for two augmented versions of the same sample, thus allowing an encoder $f$ to learn a representation for a given modality without labels.
+This paradigm enforces similar embeddings for two augmented versions of the same sample, thus allowing an encoder $f$ to learn a representation for a given modality without labels.
 Importantly, $f$ could solve the learning task by predicting the same embedding for every input, a failure mode known as collapse.
-To avoid this, various mechanisms have been proposed hence the diversity of SSL methods~(\textit{e.g.}, \cite{grill2020bootstrap, caron2020unsupervised, caron2021emerging, chen2021exploring}).
+To avoid this, various mechanisms have been proposed hence the diversity of SSL methods~(\textit{e.g.}, \citet{grill2020bootstrap, caron2020unsupervised, caron2021emerging, chen2021exploring}).
 Most of these are a composition $g \circ f$ of the encoder with a projector neural network $g$.
 Only $f$ is retained after training, in opposition to supervised training that never introduces $g$.
-The projector was proposed by~\cite{chen2020simple} and significantly improved the quality of the learned representation in terms of test accuracy on ImageNet and other downstream tasks.
-Although various works~\citep{appalaraju2020towards,cosentino2022toward,bordes2022guillotine} provide empirical knowledge on the projector, its exact role remains poorly understood.
+The projector was proposed by~\citet{chen2020simple} and significantly improved the quality of the learned representation in terms of test accuracy on ImageNet and other downstream tasks.
+Although some works~\citep{appalaraju2020towards,bordes2022guillotine} provide empirical knowledge on the projector, none provide a theoretical analysis of MLP projectors in practical SSL \citep{jing2021understanding,huang2021towards,wang2020understanding,haochen2021provable,tian2020makes, wang2021understanding,cosentino2022toward}.

-Variance-Covariance Regularization (VCReg) was introduced in recent methods for SSL with joint embeddings~\citep{bardes2021vicreg, zbontar2021barlow, ermolov2021whitening} to cope with collapse by constraining or regularizing the covariance or cross-correlation of the projector $g$ output to be identity. \citet{bardes2021vicreg, zbontar2021barlow} observe that wider projectors further improve the representation learned by the encoder $f$ and the former alludes to the possibility that decorrelating a non-linear projection of the representation improves the quality of the learned representation.
-However, neither work further study these intriguing phenomena.